Kenya is one of the most unequal countries in the world.

 A rapidly growing urban population has led to overcrowded informal settlements where residents have little access to water and sanitation services.
 Children living in these settlements in Nairobi are more than twice as likely to die before their fifth birthday than those living in other areas of the city.

 Nearly two thirds of urban residents have no access to improved sanitation, and access to water has actually dropped over the last 15 years.
-Over half of existing toilets in Nakuru are pit latrines, most of which are shared.
+Over half of the existing toilets in Nakuru are pit latrines, most of which are shared.
 Poor conditions like these directly impact on the health, safety and dignity of people living in these communities.

 What are we doing to help?